lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 Before the next class: Sign up for a free account at [Observable](https://observablehq.com).

 ### Thurs.
 Apr.
-22. Programming and machine learning.
+22. Programming, machine learning, and algorithms.

 Readings: